Idomass/binary_structs/README.md

 ## Implementation
 ### Abstract
-In binary_structs, for each class we decorate The class will be reconstructed and a new parent class will be added, named `NewBinaryStruct`. `NewBinaryStruct` inherits from `BinaryField` interface.
+In binary_structs, for each class we decorate The class will be reconstructed and a new parent class will be added, named `BinaryStruct`. `BinaryStruct` inherits from `BinaryField` interface.
-The generated code will be created for `NewBinaryStruct`, and the original class will be duplicated and recreated with a new parent class.
+The generated code will be created for `BinaryStruct`, and the original class will be duplicated and recreated with a new parent class.

 ### BinaryField